 Fried Green Heirloom Tomatoes

-Fried green tomatoes are so delicious and I’ve been craving them for a while.
-Luckily, my daughter’s biology class does work on a local farm and she recently brought home a few heirloom green tomatoes so I could finally make them.
-I loosely followed a recipe I found on Tasty that was easy to do and the tomatoes were amazing.
-I served these fried green heirloom tomatoes with homemade buttermilk ranch dressing and they paired perfectly together.
+Fried green tomatoes are so delicious, and I’ve been craving them for a while.
+Luckily, my daughter’s biology class works on a local farm, and she recently brought home a few heirloom green tomatoes so I could finally make them.
+I loosely followed a fried green heirloom tomato recipe from Tasty that was easy to do, and the tomatoes were amazing.
+These fried green heirloom tomatoes paired nicely with homemade buttermilk ranch dressing and loaded baked potatoes.

 How to Make Fried Green Heirloom Tomatoes